bstefanescu/qutejs/web/doc/docs/advanced/api.md

 Because the updates are run asynchronously you cannot know when the update job related to a reactive property change is done.
 Using this function you can be notified after the current update is done.

 This is usefull when writing tests, to make assertions after the DOM changed in response to model change.

+### `Qute.get(element)`

+Get the component instance corresponding to the given DOM element if any.
+If the given element is not the root of a component subtree then returns `undefined`.

 ### `Qute.render(renderFn, dataModel)`